hpe-dev-incubator/hpe-dev-portal/content/platform/swarm-learning/home.md

 ## Learn more about HPE Swarm Learning and its underlying technology

-**\-﻿ What's all the buzz about Swarm Learning?**

-In this video, Dr. Eng Lim Goh highlights the challenges of data privacy for organizations using siloed data to bring about collective insights.
-Also, he explains HPE Swarm Learning has the potential to change our lives and solve some of the world's most pressing and complex problems.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/JqwjyENd89I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **\-﻿ The big shift: What is swarm learning?**

 Swarm learning is the next gold rush for machine intelligence - training at the edge so the edge devices get smarter and also train their peers.
 With no central authority, Blockchain is integrated to add control, privacy, and security.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6Fep6Lw5t-U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**\-﻿ HPE Swarm Learning product introduction**

-HPE Swarm Learning is the industry’s first privacy preserving, decentralized machine learning solution.
-Developed by HPE Labs, HPE Swarm Learning enables AI/ML model developers to increase accuracy and reduce biases in their models.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ORujFJ1lVVw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**\-﻿ HPE Swarm Learning Demo**
+**\-﻿ HPE Learn On-Demand: HPE Swarm Learning**

-In this around the IT Block demo, see HPE Swarm Learning in action, bringing machine learning model training to the data source and enabling collaboration across data silos.
-The example shown in this use case is cred card fraud detection.
+This video is a sample of the Learn On-Demand course for HPE Swarm Learning that is available when you enroll in the free course at https://learn.software.hpe.com/swarm-...

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_LQsalXojSg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dPsYUF7FbO0?si=Bk67dtzmNsUxZ-U8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 - - -